 “Not being able to afford to rebuild, they put five cents a month in a glass jar and shared the risk together.
 When a farmer experienced a loss, they were compensated by each other’s money from the jar, helping him rebuild.”

 The ethos of the glass jar was extended to Australian farmers by the establishment of Achmea Australia in 2014.

 Today, our difference focuses on understanding why growers are in business and determining their real needs.

-“Every grower has a different story, and a different focus – and that helps us to get a much clearer picture of their business and how we can help,” he said.
+“Every grower has a different story, and a different focus – and through our on-farm approach we can get a much clearer picture of their business and how we can help,” he said.

 The cost of risk

 Achmea Australia helps its protecting cropping clients identify, reduce, prevent and manage risk, and to accurately determine the level of cover needed, we look at the real costs of these risks eventuating.

 “While many growers may believe they have the right level of insurance cover in place, the true cost of an event occurring can be much higher than originally anticipated,” said Louis.

 It’s important to consult your insurance specialist at the planning and build stage to think about your insurance options.